Current Lab Members and Research Area

-William Newberry, 2018, Tallahassee Community College (External grant funded to Dr. Mathews Paret)
+William Newberry, 2018, Tallahassee Community College (External grant fund to Dr. Paret)

-Dylan Godden, 2018, Tallahassee Community College (External grant funded to Dr. Mathews Paret)
+Dylan Godden, 2018, Tallahassee Community College (External grant fund to Dr. Paret)

 Dr. Dawit Abate, 2017-18, Addis Ababa University, Ethiopia (Fullbright Distinguished Scholar Fellowship)

-Dr. Shomaila Iqbal, 2017, PMAS-Arid Agricultural University, Pakistan (International Research Support Inititaive Program, Higher Education Commission of Pakistan)
+Dr. Shomaila Iqbal, 2017, PMAS-Arid Agricultural University, Pakistan (International Research Support Initiative Program, Higher Education Commission of Pakistan)

-Dr. Ruqeyah Ahmad, 2016-17, University of Punjab, Pakistan (International Research Support Inititaive Program, Higher Education Commission of Pakistan)
+Dr. Ruqeyah Ahmad, 2016-17, University of Punjab, Pakistan (International Research Support Initiative Program, Higher Education Commission of Pakistan)

-Dylan Godden, USA, 2016, Chiles High School, Tallahassee, Florida (External grant funded to Dr. Mathews Paret)
+Dylan Godden, 2016, Chiles High School, Tallahassee, Florida (External grant fund to Dr. Paret)

-Qiurong Fan, 2016, University of Florida (External grant funded to Dr. Mathews Paret)
+Qiurong Fan, 2016, University of Florida (External grant funded to Dr. Paret)

-Nghi Nguyen, 2016, University of Maine (External grant funded to Dr. Mathews Paret)
+Nghi Nguyen, 2016, University of Maine, Ohio State University (External grant fund to Dr. Paret)